btwooton/btwooton.github.io/projects/scheme-workshop.md

 <img class="ui medium right floated rounded image" src="../images/scheme_workshop_page_img.png">

 One of my favorite features of the Scheme programming language, that I feel grants it a great deal of power over other languages, is its ability to treat source code as data.
 The Scheme language comes with a built in procedure called quote that allows programmers to defer the evaluation of Scheme expressions until a later time.
 Quoted expressions can be passed to procedures, returned from procedures as values, and placed in complex data structures.
-This ability to treat code as data arises directly from the fact that Scheme exhibits autoiconicity; the syntax for code is identical to the syntax for data.
+This ability to treat code as data arises directly from the fact that Scheme exhibits homoiconicity; the syntax for code is identical to the syntax for data.
+To put it another way, the structure of a Scheme program can be inferred directly from its syntax.

 ``` scheme
   (define square (lambda (x) (* x x)))